 I couldn’t help but find the combination of modern technology and yakiniku amusing.
 Yakiniku, or Korean barbecue, is one of those meals that you have to cook yourself, which I’ve always thought defeats the purpose of going out to eat.
 You get the latest, revolutionary menus, but you still have to make your own dinner.
 I’m not complaining though, as it’s both enjoyable and delicious.

 Aside from the menu, the restaurant we were at had a promotion whereby if you bought the magazine they were pushing, you got a free beer.
-Well, considering the magazine cost less than a dollar, we left with a dozen copies!If you have a comment, find me on Twitter at @longcountdown.
+Well, considering the magazine cost less than a dollar, we left with a dozen copies!If you like, you can find me on Twitter at @nick_ramsay.
 I'd love to hear from you!